GoThereGit/EvaHan/README.md

 Once the system has produced the results for the task over the test set, participants have to follow these instructions to complete their submission:

 -   Final submission format:
     Dataset A, B, and C correspond to training sets A, B, and C, respectively.
-Each participating team must submit three corresponding JSON files in the specified format.
-Additionally, each submission must include a documentation file detailing the training methodology, models and data used, competition modality employed, and other relevant information.
-All materials should be packaged into a single ZIP file named: ID_systemID_modality.zip.
-For example: 01_1_closed-and-open.zip indicates Team 1 submitting their first submission using two modalities.
+Each participating team must submit three corresponding JSON files in the specified format. teamID_testID_runID_modality.json, such as team11_testA_1_open.json, means that team 11 submit their first run of testA with open modality.
+     All materials should be packaged into a single ZIP file named: teamID_runID.zip.
+For example: 11_3.zip indicates Team 11 submitting their third submission.

 -   Please submit the annotated test set results via [evahan2026@gmail.com](mailto:evahan2025@gmail.com). before February 9, 2026, 23:59 (UTC+8).